Hamza-04-mav/Hamza-04-mav/README.md

 # 💫 About Me:
 Hello!
-I'm Hamza Safdar, a second-semester student at FAST NUCES, Karachi Campus.
+I'm Hamza Safdar, a third-semester student at FAST NUCES, Karachi Campus.
 I am passionate about competitive programming, regularly practicing on platforms like Codeforces to hone my algorithmic and problem-solving skills.
 Currently, I am focused on front-end development and deepening my understanding of software development concepts.
 Outside of my academic and coding pursuits, I enjoy swimming and playing chess.

 ## 🌐 Socials: